 Le Marais, one of Paris's trendiest neighborhoods, is a pedestrian's paradise.
 Its cobblestone avenues are lined with hidden courtyards, ancient mansions, boutique stores, and art galleries.
 Places like the Place des Vosges, a beautifully symmetrical square surrounded by arcades, are a peaceful place to stop and take in the scenery.
 Le Marais also is rich in history, with the Jewish Quarter and museums like the Musée Picasso adding depth to one's walk.

 For those looking for a combination of bohemian flair and wealth of cultural artistic history, Montmartre is the perfect location.
 This lofty district, home to such prominent artists as Picasso and Monet in days gone by, contains narrow streets with breathtaking views of the city.
-Climb to the iconic Sacré-Cœur Basilica, which rests on the peak of Paris, and explore nearby locales like Place du Tertre, where local artists sell their work.
+Climb to the iconic Sacré-Cœur Basilica, which rests on the peak of Paris, and explore nearby locales like Place du Tertre, where local artists sell their work and tourists often search for catacombs of paris tickets.
 Strolling along Rue Lepic is also recommended, known for its quaint cafes and lively atmosphere.

 The Latin Quarter is rich with intellectual and literary history and thus an ideal destination to explore on foot.
 Begin your promenade around the Panthéon, where the remains of legendary figures such as Victor Hugo and Marie Curie are kept.
 Proceed to the Jardin du Luxembourg, where you can take pleasure in the well-maintained gardens and tree-lined avenues.
 Proceed on to Saint-Germain-des-Prés, renowned for its historic cafés, such as Café de Flore and Les Deux Magots, which were once frequented by celebrities such as Sartre and Hemingway.